top of page

 “For the first time ever,” was Logan’s sardonic reply.

-Instead of a sure touchdown and likely Buffaloes' victory, it was first and goal from just outside the three-yard-line.
-With one timeout remaining and half-a-minute on the clock, the cold hand of fate settled its icy grip over the assembly at Faurot Field.
+Instead of a sure touchdown and a likely Buffaloes' victory, it was first-and-goal from just outside the three-yard-line.
+With one timeout remaining and half-a-minute on the clock, the cold hand of fate settled its icy grip over the assembly.

-Johnson, the Buff’s quarterback, rushed the team to the line, took the snap and spiked the football to stop the clock.
+Charles Johnson, the Buffaloes' quarterback, rushed the team to the line, took the snap and spiked the football to stop the clock.
 The free spike was a new rule in college football.
-Whereas in the past a quarterback would have to appear to attempt a real pass, stepping back to throw the ball forward and out of bounds, bleeding an extra two or three seconds off the clock, the rule had been changed so he could fire the ball directly at his feet to accomplish the same purpose.
+Whereas in the past a quarterback would have to attempt a real-looking pass, stepping back to throw the ball forward and out of bounds, bleeding an extra two or three seconds off the clock, the rule had been changed so he could fire the ball directly at his feet to accomplish the same purpose.

 But the tradeoff to this tactic, as always, was that it cost the offense a down.
 With the newness of the rule, and the intensity of the moment, the first inklings of confusion crept into the game.
 The broadcast crew, for just a moment, was not sure if it was first or second down after the spike.